rubygems/bundler/UPGRADING.md

 * The `bundle console` will be removed and replaced with `bin/console`.

   Over time we found `bundle console` hard to maintain because every user would want to add her own specific tweaks to it.
-In order to ease maintainance and reduce bikeshedding discussions, we're removing the `bundle console` command in favor of a `bin/console` script created by `bundle gem` on gem generation that users can tweak to their needs.
+In order to ease maintenance and reduce bikeshedding discussions, we're removing the `bundle console` command in favor of a `bin/console` script created by `bundle gem` on gem generation that users can tweak to their needs.